Mic92/vmsh/EVALUATION.md

 This script only depends on Python and Nix as referenced above.
 All other dependencies will be loaded through nix.
 If the script fails at any point it can be restarted and it will only re-run not-yet-completed builds and experiments.
 Each command which the script runs will be printed during evaluation along with environment variable set.
+Experiments store checkpoint results in `tests/measurements`, when re-run experiments might be therefore skipped based on state stored in the same directory.

 For disk benchmarks our scripts a assume a nvme block device which can be reformatted during the benchmark.
 To configure the disk set the `HOST_SSD` environment variable: